zenangst/Fashion/README.md

 **UIAppearance**

-`share` is the recommended method to customize the appearance of instances of a class, but sometimes we still have to use `UIAppearance` because of default styles set on the class’s appearance proxy when a view enters a window.
+`share` is the recommended method to customize the appearance of class's instances, but sometimes we still have to use `UIAppearance` because of default styles set on the class’s appearance proxy when a view enters a window.

 ```swift